tawakali2tokeh/DSA-Capstone-SQL-Project/README.md

 ### 1. Database Setup

 - **Database Creation:**
-I  Created a database named `KMS` to serve as the foundation for all my data operations.
+I created a database named `KMS` to serve as the foundation for all my data operations.

 - **Schema Design:**
  I created a schema named `Db` with `Database Owner` privileges to organize database objects.